aenygma/workshops/README.md

 * Basically a walk through of Charles Leifer's Analytics App.
 * ref: https://charlesleifer.com/blog/saturday-morning-hacks-building-an-analytics-app-with-flask/

+### libfuse module
+* redo `locate`
+* build a device/fs where you can R/W files and it keeps track of changes
+* build a list of changed items, then md5 them during low-cpu-usage time
+  * First pass: do it on the fly, then show why perf drops (dd/iperf)
+  * Then deferred work, then UI, then query update accordingly
+* Maybe for better perf, make kernel module?

+* **Goal**: See FS as an organizing method
+* **Learning Goals**:
+   * How FS works
+   * How deferred queues can work

 ### Face recognition in photo Album
 * Elodie (insert link) provides a way to store and index images and can leverage Exif in how stuff is stored